hschendel/aoc2021dart/README.md

 ## Day 10

-That one felt easy to me, as I was lucky starting with a parser stack that I could then use to solve step 2.
+That one felt easy to me, as I was lucky starting with a parser stack that I could then use to solve part 2.

 ## Day 11